Yūto Nagatomo: Marseille

 On 31 August 2020, Nagatomo signed with Ligue 1 club Marseille on a free transfer.
 He made his first appearance for the club in a 1–1 league draw against Lille on 20 September 2020.

+Return to FC Tokyo

+Upon the expiry of his Marseille contract, on 12 September 2021, he rejoined his boyhood club, FC Tokyo.
+On 18 September 2021, Nagatomo make his first appearance for the club against Yokohama FC for the time since leaving for Europe 10 years ago.

 International career

 Nagatomo earned his first international cap for Japan on 24 May 2008 in a friendly against Ivory Coast.
 His first international goal was scored in a friendly against Syria held on 13 November 2008.
 Nagatomo was also a member of the Japan U-21 team for the 2008 Summer Olympics.

 2010 FIFA World Cup

-He was called up for the 2010 FIFA World Cup for Japan.
+He was called up to Japan for the 2010 FIFA World Cup, starting all three group games and the round of 16 match against Paraguay, where Japan were eliminated in penalties.

 2011 AFC Asian Cup

 Nagatomo was selected as part of the Japan squad for the 2011 AFC Asian Cup by coach Alberto Zaccheroni.
 He featured in every game Japan played in the competition and helped them defeat Australia in the final, thus earning his first international honour.